Warning

 Early life

-Sarah Westwood is born in 1822 just outside Leominster, youngest child of Joseph and Ann Westwood (née Smith).
-A few months after she is born her father, a farmer, is made bankrupt.
-At some point before she is nineteen she moves to live with her aunt, Sarah Smith, in Shrewsbury.
-Her father dies in 1845, Sarah Smith dies in Dec 1855, and Sarah Westwood’s career begins soon after.
+Sarah Westwood was born in 1822 at Brierley, just outside Leominster, youngest child of Joseph and Ann Westwood (nƩe Smith).
+A few months after she was born her father Joseph, a farmer, was made bankrupt.

 Timeline